 India no longer mines asbestos, but it is the top importer of Canadian asbestos.
 About 20 years ago, India handled 500,000 metric tons of asbestos cement roofing.
 Today, that number is closer to 4 million metric tons.

-India changed its long-held stance and voted to add the mineral to the hazardous list at the 2011 Rotterdam Convention.
+India voted to add the mineral to the hazardous list at the 2011 Rotterdam Convention.

-The Ban Asbestos Network of India (BANI) is a group of scientists, doctors, public health researchers, trade unions, activists and civil society groups that condemn the use of the mineral and push for an immediate ban.
-BANI has been successful in drawing attention to the hazards and toxic effects of exposure.
+The Ban Asbestos Network of India (BANI) is a group of scientists, doctors, public health researchers, trade unions and activists.
+It condemns the use of the mineral and pushes for an immediate ban.
+BANI draws attention to the hazards and toxic effects of exposure.

 The United Kingdom in 1931 introduced the Asbestos Industry Regulations.
 At the time, the regulations determined the “safe” level of exposure.
-In 1960, the legal exposure limit was increased, placing workers at a higher risk of contracting mesothelioma and related diseases.
-By 1968, the standards for exposure levels were lowered to reduce the risk of disease.
+In 1960, the legal exposure limit increased.
+It placed workers at a higher risk of contracting mesothelioma and related diseases.
+By 1968, lower exposure levels reduced the risk of disease.